Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FILE-XFER.md

 It assumes you have a copy of the xmodem utility in intel hex format already.

-First you will want to setup your terminal to use a 1msec delay between chars.
+First you will want to set-up your terminal to use a 1msec delay between chars.
 If you past at full speed, the terminal will not keep up and you will loose data.

 Set the Transmit delay to 1 msec/char and click New setting.
-You might also want to set the msec/line setting to 1 in case you encouter erros with the process below.
+You might also want to set the msec/line setting to 1 in case you encounter errors with the process below.

 Minicom also as a way to do this.
 Read the manual.
 These instructions are for